Clemapfel/crisp/README.md

 + language is kept simple, aimed at people without a math degree

 `crisp` is **generic**
-+ filter, segment, cluster in any number of dimensions on any image value type
++ filter, segment, cluster in any number of dimensions, any image value type
 + convert any image type to any other image type
 + convert any color representation to any other color representation
-+ compare/combine vectors with vectors, vectors with scalars
++ compare/combine vectors with vectors, vectors with scalars, vectors with matrices all using the same operators

 `crisp` is **portable**<br>
 + supports Mac, Linux and Windows
++ Distinction between Images and Textures:
-+ explicit distinction between images living in RAM, operated on by the CPU and textures living in VRAM, operated on by the GPU resulting in full flexibility with optional hardware acceleration
+    - Images live in RAM and are operated upon by the CPU
+    - Textures live in vRAM and are operated upon by the GPU
++ allows for full flexibility with optional hardware acceleration

 `crisp` is **interactive**<br>
-+ All SFML functionality is included, this means keyboard/mouse support, rendering to a window, sound, etc.
++ All SFML functionality is included, this means keyboard/mouse support, rendering to a window, shapes, sounds, etc.

 ## Installation
 ### Dependencies